mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment-Preparation/README.md

 The objective of this lab is to prepare `MRTG-DC01` for Active Directory Domain Services deployment.

-This lab focuses on the AD DS deployment preparation phase before the domain controller becomes fully operational.
+This lab focuses on installing the AD DS role, confirming required management tools, and validating that the server is ready for domain controller promotion.

-The actual domain controller promotion, forest creation, DNS validation, and identity activation are completed in Lab 03.
+The actual domain controller promotion, new forest creation, DNS validation, and identity activation are completed in Lab 03.

 ---